slapec/yaat/README.md

 Build result will be placed in `dist/` and in `dev/yatable/static/js`.

+## Django integration

+There is a Django application named [django-yaat](https://github.com/slapec/django-yaat) (built on the top of [django-restify-framework](https://github.com/lovasb/django-restify)) which helps you creating yaat-compatible resources easily.

 ## Development

 Source is located in `dev/yatable/static/js/yaat.js`.

 ### Development server

 A simple Django development project can be found in `dev/`.
-It's been developed in Python 3.4.2 (but it should work in Python 2.x)

-1. `pip install -r requirements`
-2. `python dev/manage.py runserver`
+It is not using django-yaat yet but I'm going to change this soon.
+Hope this is not going to affect the yaat directive itself.